d-m-g/junction2025_aimo-valio/Docs/Substitution_Service_MVP.md

 **Input:**
 - Original product SKU that is short or out of stock
 - Optional: order context (customer, quantities)
+- Optional: warehouse inventory snapshot (JSON) to constrain suggestions to in‑stock items at the site fulfilling the order

 **Output:**
 - Top N recommended replacement SKUs